Osha 30 General Industry Vs Construction

 Protection Too"

-This is a dangerous misconception.
-So while both courses touch on falls, the application is fundamentally different.
-Think about it: in General Industry, the focus is often on fixed guardrails, floor openings, and permanent walkways within a controlled environment.
-Also, in Construction, the curriculum dives deep into the complexities of fall protection systems used in high-risk, changing environments—think personal fall arrest systems (PFAS), leading-edge work, and the specific requirements for harness inspections and anchorages.
+It's a dangerous misconception.
+While both courses touch on falls, the application is fundamentally different.
+In General Industry, the focus is often on fixed guardrails, floor openings, and permanent walkways within a controlled environment.
+Plus, in Construction, the curriculum dives deep into the complexities of fall protection systems used in high-risk, changing environments—think personal fall arrest systems (PFAS), leading-edge work, and the specific requirements for harness inspections and anchorages.
 If your team is working on scaffolding or roofing, a General Industry card won't prepare them for the specific physics and regulatory nuances of a construction site.

 The Bottom Line: Compliance vs. Competence